Follow me on Instagram @kelseyleighervi!

 Kelsey Leigh Ervi (she/her/hers) is a director and actor living in Chicago, IL.
 As a director, her work engages in devised theatre, ensemble-driven texts, women’s stories, and work of the queer voice.
 She is invested in creating collaborative, inclusive spaces that encourage vulnerability while providing a safe and supportive environment in which to explore text, movement, and connection.
 Kelsey’s work has frequently explored the loss of childhood innocence and how we are able to rediscover that innocence and nurture it to rebirth as adults.
 She believes theatre is a shared experience between artist and audience, and that the experience can provide both entertainment and thought-provoking conversation.

-This fall, Kelsey will begin her first year in the MFA in Directing program at Northwestern University.
+Kelsey is currently a first year MFA Candidate in the directing program at Northwestern University.

 From May 2016 to July 2019, Kelsey served as Associate Artistic Director for WaterTower Theatre (WTT) under the leadership of Artistic Director Joanie Schultz (January 2017-December 2018) and Producing Artistic Director Shane Peterman (March 2019-present).
-She directed many plays for WTT including The Ballad of Little Jo, Everything is Wonderful, The Great Distance Home (2018 DFW Theater Critics Forum Award - Outstanding Creative Contribution), The Last Five Years, Silent Sky, Lord of the Flies, and Honky, among others.
+She directed many plays for WTT including The Ballad of Little Jo, Everything is Wonderful (2019 DFW Theater Critics Forum Award - Outstanding Director), The Great Distance Home (2018 DFW Theater Critics Forum Award - Outstanding Creative Contribution), The Last Five Years, Silent Sky, Lord of the Flies, and Honky, among others.
 Previously, Kelsey served as Artistic & Marketing Associate and Assistant to the Producing Artistic Director for WTT.

 In addition to her various roles at WTT, Kelsey also served as Producer for the 2018 DETOUR: A Festival of New Work, a 4-day festival that offered public performances of devised work and new play readings from local and national artists.
 Prior to DETOUR, Kelsey was a Producer for the 2014, 2015, and 2016 Out of the Loop Fringe Festival, a 10-day festival that presented theatre, music, spoken word, visual, circus, and dance artists and organizations from across the country.